SuyeonSong/suyeonsong.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Suyeon Song is a graduate student at the Computational Clinical Science Laboratory at Seoul National University.
-Her research interests lie in addictions and digital psychotherapy.
-In particular, she wants to identify digital phenotypes to predict addictions using computational and neuroscientific approaches.
-She also wants to develop and validate digital therapeutics for individuals with mental health problems.
+Hello!
+I am a graduate student at the Computational Clinical Science Laboratory at Seoul National University.
+My research interests lie in addictions and digital psychotherapy.
+In particular, I want to identify digital phenotypes to predict addictions using computational and neuroscientific approaches.
+I also want to develop and validate digital therapeutics for individuals with mental health problems.